-Ultimate Washington, D.C Real Estate Investing Guide for 2023
+Ultimate Washington, DC Real Estate Investing Guide for 2026

 Overview

-For ten years, the annual growth of the population in Washington, D.C has averaged .
-The national average for the same period was .
+For ten years, the annual growth of the population in Washington, DC has averaged .
+By contrast, the average rate at the same time was for the entire state, and nationwide.

-The total population growth rate for Washington, D.C for the most recent ten-year span is , compared to for the nation.
+The entire population growth rate for Washington, DC for the most recent ten-year period is , in contrast to for the entire state and for the US.

-Home values in Washington, D.C have changed during the last 10 years at a yearly rate of .
-Across the United States, real property value changed annually at an average rate of .
+Home values in Washington, DC have changed throughout the last ten years at a yearly rate of .
+Through this time, the annual average appreciation rate for home values in the state was .
+Across the nation, property prices changed yearly at an average rate of .

 https://housecashin.com/investing-guides/investing-dc/#top_highlights_3